 These strategies can be used individually, but learners should generally use a combination to find the best possible answer.

 If this seems difficult to teach, or even understand, you might want a professional to help.
 You can look for a maths teacher in Brisbane who can help.

 Children develop their early maths skills by getting to know the world around them.

-It is the responsibility of the parents to develop and nurture this natural curiosity by sharing their personal experiences with maths and helping children to appreciate that maths all around them.
+It is the responsibility of the parents to develop and nurture this natural curiosity by sharing their personal experiences in maths and helping their family to appreciate that maths all around them.